kubernetes/kops/README.md

 * Learn about [InstanceGroups](docs/instance_groups.md), which let you change instance types, cluster sizes etc.

+## Learn more:

+* Read about [networking options](docs/networking.md), including a 50 node limit in the default configuration.

 ## Delete the cluster

 When you're done, you can also have kops delete the cluster.
 It will delete all AWS resources tagged